 ‘Some four miles away was the historic county-town of Stafford whose people proved to be eminently kindly and hospitable.
 The camp itself was thoroughly equipped for all branches of general and specialist training, the open spaces offered ample scope for close order work, while the climatic conditions, combined with the nature of the soil, gave a realistic touch to the frequent rehearsals in trench routine and attack and defence.’

 Most instructors were seasoned veterans and various inspections praised the work of the brigade in training recruits.
 General training included: formal drill, bayonet fighting, protection against gas, physical training, musketry and the all-night occupation of trenches.
 Specialists were also trained at the camp including Lewis gunners, signallers, scouts and bombers.
 Many of the features associated with these training regimes survive upon the Chase as earthworks including practice trenches and large rifle butts.

 The Wider Impact of the New Zealand Rifle Brigade

 Civilian labour had built the camps and many locals worked in the camps throughout their operational life in maintenance and services such as the laundries, canteens, shops and the hospital at Brindley Heath.
 Good relations between the NZRB, neighbouring army units and the surrounding civilian population were maintained through visits, concert parties, musical concerts and tea dances.
 Many brigade members enjoyed the hospitality of the brine baths in Stafford and of the tea shops and hostelries in the area.
 Some New Zealanders made a lasting impression by marrying local girls as can be seen in the following wedding photographs.

-The high opinion in which Stafford held the NZRB resulted in the brigade presenting its colours to the town ahead of its departure in 1919.
-While the camps were gradually dismantled the local Scouting group was also charged with looking after the Messines Ridge terrain model built by the New Zealanders.
+The high opinion in which Stafford held the NZRB resulted in the Brigade presenting a silk New Zealand flag to the town ahead of its departure in 1919.
+While the camps were gradually dismantled the Messines Ridge terrain model built by the New Zealanders remained.